KHEngineering/RoboRio/vision/cameratest.md

  We can see from the plot, that it takes a nominal time of about 34ms, and worst case of 45ms to download a frame, and load it into memory.
 This means that for the case where the capture time is around 34ms, downloading the frame and storing it into memory is of little contribution to processing time, all of the time is spent waiting on the next frame.
 In the case where we hit the peak numbers, that means in the worst case it took about 10-12ms to decode and store the image.
 Based on this data we can conclude that downloading and storing an image only contributes anywhere between 0-12ms to our processing time.
 When comparing the charts it doesn't appear that X11 forwarding affect the outcome.
 This makes sense because X11 forwarding should only be active when the process thread is running (serving our output image).
 So this is what we should expect.

+ The 640x480 has 4 times the pixel density of the 320x240 image.
+So it makes sense that the processing time is roughly 4 times larger for the 640x480 when compared to the 320x240 baseline test.

  Just based on these numbers, we can calculate a target FPS we can successfully process with the system we have set up, without experiencing lag.
 In addition, these logs were captured individually and don't account for any overhead processing time.
 So we want to be conservative.
 The next section shows total execution time for the complete application.

  For the Worst Processing Case: